-Subsequent to the issuance of the Company's condensed consolidated financial statements as of and for the year ended June 30, 2021, we identified an error in our consolidated balance sheet and statement of stockholders' equity as of June 30, 2021 related to the presentation of redeemable noncontrolling interests.
-The Company incorrectly recorded redeemable noncontrolling interests of \$17.0 million as permanent equity rather than temporary equity as of June 30, 2021.
-As a result, the Company restated the June 30, 2021 condensed consolidated financial statements to reflect this reclassification from permanent to temporary equity and to record the related adjustment to redemption value as of June 30, 2021.
-Management evaluated the materiality of this misstatement and concluded that it is not material to the prior period.
+Subsequent to the issuance of the Company's consolidated financial statements as of and for the year ended June 30, 2021, we identified an error in our consolidated balance sheet and statement of stockholders' equity as of June 30, 2021 related to the presentation of redeemable noncontrolling interests.
+Additionally, the error also impacted our condensed consolidated statements of shareholders' equity for the three months and nine-months ended March 31, 2021.
+The Company incorrectly recorded redeemable noncontrolling interests of \$17.0 million and \$16.9 million as permanent equity rather than temporary equity as of June 30, 2021 and March 31, 2021, respectively.
+As a result, the Company restated the June 30, 2021 and March 31, 2021 condensed consolidated financial statements to reflect this reclassification from permanent to temporary equity and to record the related adjustments to redemption value as of June 30, 2021 and March 31, 2021.
+Management has evaluated the materiality of this misstatement and concluded that it is not material to the prior period.

 The effect of the restatement on the consolidated balance sheet as of June 30, 2021 is as follows (in thousands):